GreG28/znieh/README.md

     gem install sass
     gem install compass

-Later, when you're actually developing, you'll use grunt to watch for file changes and automatically re-compile:
+Later, when you're actually developing, you will use grunt to watch for file changes and automatically re-compile:

     grunt watch